 • Influencing decision-makers and engaging the public

-We’re creating the first Canadian Index of Child and Youth Well-being.
-The Index will be the new standard for evaluating our progress as a nation.
+We launched the first Canadian Index of Child and Youth Well-being to be the new standard for evaluating Canada’s progress for children.
 Its indicators align with the Sustainable Development Goals – the world’s most ambitious agenda for 2030.

 The first step is measuring the challenge.
 The second is designing solutions that matter.